J-Katzen/greenieminer/miners/eth/Readme!!!.txt

 FAILOVER

 Use "epools.txt" and "dpools.txt" files to specify additional pools.
 These files have text format, one pool per line.
 Every pool has 3 connection attempts.
+Miner disconnects automatically if pool does not send new jobs for a long time or if pool rejects too many shares.
 If the first character of a line is ";" or "#", this line will be ignored.
 Do not change spacing, spaces between parameters and values are required for parsing.
 If you need to specify "," character in parameter value, use two commas - ,, will be treated as one comma.
+You can reload "epools.txt" and "dpools.txt" files in runtime by pressing "r" key.
 Pool specified in the command line is "main" pool, miner will try to return to it every 30 minutes if it has to use some different pool from the list.
 If no pool was specified in the command line then first pool in the failover pools list is main pool.
 You can change 30 minutes time period to some different value with "-ftime" option, or use "-ftime 0" to disable switching to main pool.
+You can also use environment variables in "epools.txt", "dpools.txt" and "config.txt" files.
+For example, define "WORKER" environment variable and use it as "%WORKER%" in config.txt or in epools.txt.

 REMOTE MONITORING/MANAGEMENT

-Miner supports remote monitoring/management via JSON protocol over TCP/IP sockets.
-Start "EthMan.exe" from "Remote management" subfolder (Windows version only).
+Miner supports remote monitoring/management via JSON protocol over TCP/IP sockets, HTTP is supported as well Start "EthMan.exe" from "Remote management" subfolder (Windows version only).
 Check "Help" tab for built-in help.